yuki-kimoto/giblognet/old/README_v1.md

 If CGI script isn't run by your user, you need the following work.
 For example, CGI script is run by apache user.

-Change user and group of all files in gitprep directory to apache
+Change user and group of all files in giblognet directory to apache

-    chown -R apache:apache gitprep
+    chown -R apache:apache giblognet

 In this case, you server need to execute CGI.
 Check apache config file.